willgarcia/start-stop-daemon/README.md

 # buildrpm start-stop-daemon

-This project provides the start-stop-daemon utility.
+This project provides an RPM version for CentOS of the famous start-stop-daemon utility.

 ## Installation